CATALOG FORMAT

 5) Latitude-like coordinate: in degrees, same format as above.

-The following OPTIONAL keywords can also be included, and may be listed in
+The following OPTIONAL keywords can also be included, they have to be liste

 any order: